What can you do as a free member?

 Image

-While on the topic of gameplay, the tutorial is way too bare.
-It does give you the bare necessities for running your shop, but the difficulty spike after the first day is pretty tough.
-After learning how to take orders, buy replacement parts online, drive the car, and deliver it to the customer, you’re on your own.
-There’s no filter on what kind of job orders clients will ask you for, and they will request things that can only be done with a proper machine…that you probably don’t have yet.
+While on the topic of gameplay, the tutorial is way too lacking.
+It does provide the knowledge and the bare necessities for running your shop, like learning how to take orders, buy replacement parts online, drive the car, and deliver it to the customer, but the difficulty spike after the first day is pretty tough.
+After that, you’re on your own.
+What’s worse is that there’s no filter on what kind of job orders clients will ask you for, and they will request things that can only be done with a proper machine…that you probably don’t have yet.

-There were multiple times I had to take a loss because I didn’t realize you needed to build a separate Tire Machine on a free spot in the garage to work on wheels and rims separately, or how I completely didn’t know that paint jobs could only be unlocked after about 1000 reputation points—but these jobs were among the ones I could choose from.
-And you know how I found out about the Tire Machine and the painting garage?
-From separate research on the internet…after several minutes of clicking around the darn car and the garage for something that will help me with my predicament.
+In that regard, there were multiple times I had to take a loss because the game didn’t tell me at any point that I needed to build a separate Tire Machine on a free spot in the garage to work on wheels and rims separately or that paint jobs could only be unlocked after about 1000 reputation points.

 Image